Let's start this guide with some YouTube facts by Omnicore:

 Is it Hard to Make Money on YouTube?

 YouTube isn't the most accessible place to earn money.
 To join the YouTube Partner Program, you must have 1,000 subscribers and 4,000 watch hours within the last 12 months.
 For most video creators, this threshold is tough to reach.

 Once you've generated a significant number of views, you need to track your cost per view (CPV) to discover how much money you make via advertisements.

 How much is 1,000 views worth on YouTube?

-For example, you may get $0 for one view and $5 for another view if the viewer clicks on high-quality advertisements.
-When using banner ads, it’s a good rule of thumb to assume you will earn $0.75 – $1.00 per 1,000 views.
-If you’re using preroll ads, your earnings can be around $6-7 per 1,000 views.
+For example, you may get $0 for one view and $5 for another if the viewer clicks on high-quality advertisements.
+When using banner ads, it's a good rule to assume you will earn $0.75 – $1.00 per 1,000 views.
+If you're using preroll ads, your earnings can be around $6-7 per 1,000 views.

 How many subscribers do you need to make money?

-In order to be able to monetize your YouTube channel, you need 1,000 or more subscribers.
+To monetize your YouTube channel, you need 1,000 or more subscribers.
 A Google AdSense account and four thousand hours of watch time within the last 12 months are also required.

 When you apply and are accepted into YPP, you can set your ad preferences and enable monetization for your videos.